 9 things dads can teach moms about babies.

-HE THINKS} “I won’t have time for myself.”
+HE THINKS} “We won’t have enough money.”

 SHE THINKS} “We made a budget—what’s the problem?”

 New stroller, new car, new house, child care … college!
 The list of future purchases overwhelmed John O’Connor, an actor in Chicago.
 “I know I need to make as much money as I can, so I have a number of projects going,” John says.
 At 36 weeks pregnant, his wife, Jan, can’t see what all the fuss is about.
 She doesn’t want John to turn into a workaholic, absentee father and thinks the money they once spent on meals out and vacations will take care of the baby’s needs.
 “I know it will all work—we figured it out on paper,” she says.
 “John just needs to see our new budget in practice.”